• Skip to primary navigation

 If you’d rather look beyond the typical mega-cap stocks that dominate the most iconic index funds, consider the Fidelity Small Cap Index Fund (FSSNX, $28.31).

-It is made up of approximately 2,000 stocks, more than 87% of which have a market value of approximately $2 billion or less.
+It comprises approximately 2,000 stocks, more than 87% of which have a market value of approximately $2 billion or less.

 Of course, not every small-cap stock is designed for such gains.
 These companies have a higher risk profile, which could also result in greater potential losses than the more stable blue chips on Wall Street.

-But you can also get bigger rewards in the long run if the cards fall right.
+But you can also get bigger rewards if the cards fall right in the long run.

 • Assets Under Management: $ 21.4 billion